Southwest of Salem: The Story of the San Antonio Four: Aftermath

 On November 23, 2016, after the film gained attention and established itself as a key influencer in the case moving forward, the "San Antonio Four" were exonerated of all charges, with the film cited in the first paragraph of the court's opinion.
 "Those defendants have won the right to proclaim to the citizens of Texas that they did not commit a crime.
 That they are innocent.
 That they deserve to be exonerated," wrote Judge David Newell of the Texas Court of Criminal Appeals.

-On December 3, 2018, the four women had their criminal records expunged and became eligible to collect $80,000 each in restitution from the state of Texas for every year they were wrongfully imprisoned.
+On December 3, 2018, the four women had their criminal records expunged and were offered monetary compensation from the state of Texas.